mattmysell/object_detection_demo/README.md

-# Detect Pistols Demo
+# Detect Handguns Demo

-This is a demo project for demonstrating how to apply machine learning for object detection and then create and API backend to request detection of pistols in images.
+This is a demo project for demonstrating how to apply machine learning for object detection and then create and API backend to request detection of handguns in images.

 ## Running Locally